- Trip Overview

-Tarangire National Park, one of the hidden jewels of Tanzania.
+Tarangire National Park day trip, one of the hidden jewels of Tanzania.
 This park measures 2,600 sq km’s and boasts a concentration of wildlife second only to Ngorongoro Crater.
 It features an impressive amount and array of birdlife and plant life.

 The park offers views of grass and floodplains with impressive baobab and flat topped acacia trees scattered throughout.
 During the dry season the park may look quite ordinary, but activities continue even more earnestly due to the now increased competition.

 Many of the animals leave the area of the Tarangire River at the beginning of the short rainy season (October/November) as water may be found elsewhere in the park, with less chance of predators homing in for a meal.
 The second “migration” occurs at the beginning of the rainy season in March.